lynx-x-ray-observatory/soxs/doc/source/overview.rst

     :scale: 20 %

-    Figure 1: Flowchart depicting how source models are written to SIMPUT files which then can be used to simulate X-ray Surveyor observations using SOXS and compare them with the outputs of other tools.
+    Figure 1: Flowchart depicting how source models are written to SIMPUT files which then can be used to simulate X-ray observations using SOXS and compare them with the outputs of other tools.

 Generating Simplified Models of Sources